New book trolley volunteer role

 Books WMS.png

-The books will be shared with both patients and staff, from waiting rooms to a new book trolley for the wards.
+The books are shared with both patients and staff, from waiting rooms to the new book trolley for the wards.
 This thoughtful contribution will undoubtedly brighten the days of countless patients and their families and carers during their time with us.

 Westmoreland Street Hospital matron, Claire, tells us: